marcelbonnici/turntable/README.md

 ![Fringe Frequencies](README-images/low_frequencies.png)

-*The next goal would be fusing images from different views.*
+*The next goal would be fusing images from different views.* With emphasis on the camera and projector's center pixels triangulating along the axis of rotation, transforming should be as simple as eliminating wall points for cleanliness, then rotating each point cloud the numbers of rotated degrees times -1 before merging them into one file.
+This would be under lenient standards of accuracy.

-Thus, under lenient standards of accuracy, the point clouds from different positions are ready to be transformed into one cloud detailed from every side.
 Pixel-by-pixel calibration could also be explored; a function for it is in the fringe projection file but was not executed per suspiciously subpar results.

 ## References
 Geng, Jason.
 “Structured-Light 3D Surface Imaging: a Tutorial.” *Advances in Optics and Photonics*, vol. 3, no. 2, 2011, p.
 128., doi:10.1364/aop.3.000128.